 - Augmented Reality (AR)

-Aside from these components, manufacturers across the globe can also benefit from automated manufacturing execution systems, enterprise resource planning (ERP) and material and resource planning (MRP) tools, location and movement detection technology, data communication and network topology, and developments in mobile and wearable tech.
+Aside from these components, manufacturers across the globe can also benefit from automated manufacturing execution systems, business management platform (BMP) and material and resource planning (MRP) tools, location and movement detection technology, data communication and network topology, and developments in mobile and wearable tech.

 How Industry 4.0 Benefits the Global Manufacturing Industry

 Improved Product Quality